plone/cookiecutter-zope-instance/README.rst

 Usage
 =====

-Install latest cookiecutter from Github with ``pip install git+https://github.com/cookiecutter/cookiecutter.git#egg=cookiecutter``.
+Install latest cookiecutter from GitHub with ``pip install git+https://github.com/cookiecutter/cookiecutter.git#egg=cookiecutter``.

 Prepare a ``instance.yaml`` with the parameters needed.
 A minimal example is (add option as needed):